 If shopping somewhere that only accepts CareCredit for certain items, such as Walmart (as previously reported), you can split your purchase by using your CareCredit card first.
 CareCredit will automatically apply to the qualifying products before prompting you for another form of payment to cover the rest of your purchase, a CareCredit representative explained.

 Be aware that using CareCredit for your pet’s care may cost more than if you purchase the products and/or services upfront.
-While CareCredit offers deferred interest promotions, its standard APR is nearly 30 percent and interest accrues during the promotional period if you are unable to pay off the balance in full.
+While CareCredit offers deferred interest promotions, its standard APR is nearly 30% and interest accrues during the promotional period if you are unable to pay off the balance in full.

 If you don’t have a CareCredit card and are considering applying, find out more about the application process in our article on your CareCredit approval odds.
 For more options like CareCredit, see our comparison of the CareCredit to ALPHAEON CREDIT and United Medical Credit.